 Bottom line

 Air India passengers traveling from Chicago to Delhi were in for an unpleasant journey, as the plane ended up returning to its origin after nearly 10 hours due to clogged toilets.
+Unfortunately the reasons the toilets were clogged was because passengers reportedly threw articles of clothing (among other things) down them.
 Sometimes things go wrong, though it sounds like Air India didn’t do a great job handling this situation.

 What do you make of this Air India toilet diversion?